- 1 Hummingbird Migration Dates

 The hummingbird migration dates vary according region of the country.
 This information is helpful in knowing when to place your nectar feeders out in your backyard habitat gardens.

 If you don’t live in the Philadelphia area, any bird field guide will tell you which species you can expect to find in your neighborhood.
 For Philly it is a Ruby-Throat most of the time.
-Some lucky folks may spot a rare Rufous or other rarity.
+Some lucky folks may spot a Rufous or other rarity.

 Recipe for Homemade Hummingbird Nectar